The Non-Orientable Topology of Condorcet's Paradox: Results

 \section{Results}

-In Sections \ref{section:strict-orders}-\ref{section:contradictory} we define requirements for when a surface is a topological model of a set of strict orders and preference cycles on 3 alternatives.
-The requirements depend on whether the preference cycles being modelled are \term{valid} or \term{contradictory}, and furthermore, preference cycles can either be \term{realised} or \term{unrealised} in each topological model (see Section \ref{section:introduction}).
-As we define these requirements, we identify solutions of topological models for each of the 4 combinations of preference cycles being valid or contradictory, and realised or unrealised (see Table \ref{table:summary}).
-Importantly, the solutions are non-orientable precisely for topological models of contradictory preference cycles.
-In Section \ref{section:arrow-non-orientability}, we apply our topological model for contradictory and realised preference cycles to reduce Arrow's Impossibility Theorem to a statement about the orientability of a surface.
-Finally, in Section \ref{section:addendum}, we discuss additional aspects of topological modelling sets with certain strict orders and preference cycles excluded.
-Crucially, the property that topological models are non-orientable precisely when preference cycles are contradictory still holds when strict orders or preference cycles are excluded.
+In Sections~\ref{section:strict-orders}--\ref{section:contradictory}, we define requirements and topological justifications for when a surface is a topological model of a set of strict orders and preference cycles on three alternatives.
+The requirements depend on whether the preference cycles being modelled are \term{valid} or \term{contradictory}; furthermore, preference cycles can either be \term{realised} or \term{unrealised} in each topological model (see Section~\ref{section:introduction}).